-GRE 2017 - The Graduate Record Examination (GRE) is a standardised test that is accepted for admission to various disciplines at many graduate and business schools across the globe.
-Aspirants who are interested in pursuing a master's degree, specialised master's course, MBA or doctoral degree can sit for the GRE.
-GRE Test 2017 is conducted by the Educational Testing Service (ETS), a US based organisation.
-It is available both in computer-based and paper-based formats.
-In addition to the GRE 2017 general test, there are seven GRE subject tests that evaluate candidates’ knowledge in their respective fields.
-The GRE Test 2017 is available at over 1000 test centres in more than 160 countries.
+GRE 2019 - The GRE® General Test is a standardised test that is accepted for admission to various disciplines at many graduate and business schools across the globe.
+GRE 2019 is conducted in two modes; computer-based and paper-based formats.
+In addition to the GRE 2019 general test, there are six GRE subject tests that evaluate candidates’ knowledge in their respective fields.
+Aspirants interested in pursuing higher education, especially Master's degree, specialised Master's course, MBA or a PhD degree can appear for the GRE.
+It is conducted by the Educational Testing Service (ETS), a US-based organisation.
+The GRE Test 2019 is available at over 1000 test centres in more than 160 countries.
 It covers three major sections- Analytical Writing, Verbal Reasoning and Quantitative Reasoning.
 While Verbal and Quantitative Reasoning are scored on a scale of 130 – 170, analytical writing is scored on a scale of 0-6.
-In this article, candidates can know all about GRE test such as dates, eligibility, registration, pattern, syllabus, fee structure and result.
+In this article, candidates can know all about graduate record examinations 2019 such as dates, eligibility, registration, GRE test pattern, syllabus, GRE fee structure and result.

 Commonly Known as: GRE

 Exam Level: International

 Number of Sections: 3 - Analytical Writing, Quantitative and Verbal Reasoning